Program: Meteorology (BS)

 5. Ba able to explain ideas and results through written, numerical, graphical, oral and computer-based forms of communication.

 6. Be adaptable to new avenues of scientific inquiry which offer interdisciplinary and practical applications to commercial and public needs for atmospheric studies.

 Student Handbook.
 URL, if available online:

 Information Sheet, Flyer, or Brochure URL, if available online:

 Course Syllabi.
 URL, if available online: NA

 3) Upload your program's current curriculum map(s) as a PDF.

 - File (03/16/2020)

-As stated in last year report, the faculty have agreed to implement the plan of using MET 412 and 416 as capstone courses.
+The faculty have only recently agreed to implement the plan of using MET 412 and 416 as capstone courses.
 These courses address SLO's 2-5.
 The assessment process will involve a faculty committee aided by operational National Weather Service forecasters from the Honolulu Forecast Office ( in the HIG Building).
 The committee will attend and evaluate a complete weather briefing prepared and presented by each student.
 This exercise requires the student to incorporate the accumulated knowledge and skills developed through their coursework.
 The scope exceeds the actual workload of an operational forecaster.
 The briefing includes oral presentations, use of computer graphics, analysis of basic physics and the response to questions from other experts.

 The goal is to assess overall integration of the preparatory coursework and application to a real world problem.. the daily forecast.
-A proper forecast briefing incorporates all aspects of the scientific method as well as communication skills, these assessment will be routinely conducted by the instructing faculty members of the capstone courses.
+A proper forecast briefing incorporates all aspects of the scientific method as well as communication skills.